 Geil notes that physical activity is an essential part if we want to avoid diabetes.
 Physical activity reduces body fat and lowers the levels of blood glucose.

-The ideal situation is to practice half an hour on a daily basis and do that 5 times per week.
+The ideal situation is to practice for half an hour daily and do that 5 times per week.

 Consult your doctor about what exercise you plan to do and check with him/her if that is fine.

-So do not wait, get started today and take control over your life.
+So do not wait, get started today and take control of your life.